Create Healthy, Delicious Homemade Kale Pesto

 - Transfer kale pesto to a bowl.
 Stir in salt and pepper, seasoning to taste.

 - Try different types of kale to achieve taste variations.
-Commonly available kale includes (above, top to bottom): lacinato (also known as dinosaur or Tuscan), Red Russian and Vates Blue.
+Commonly available kale includes (below, top to bottom): lacinato (also known as dinosaur or Tuscan), Red Russian and Vates Blue.

 - Kale leaves can offer a firm bite, even with midribs removed.
 Blanching helps soften the leaf.
 To blanch, submerge leaves in boiling water for 15 seconds until wilted.
 Immediately place in ice water for 15 seconds.
 Drain and blot dry before use.